gattaontheroof/News-project-SpringBoot/README.md

 # news-project
-Film news website project, a prototype.
+This is a back end code for the film news website project, a prototype.
 Java SpringBoot